 Do I really need to indicate the date and time my water sample was collected?

-YES.
+Yes.
 You must indicate the sample collector, collection date and time (circle am or pm) for your water sample on the Request for Water Analysis form.
-Testing methods have a U.S. EPA maximum allowable holding time from the time your water sample was collected until the time of testing.
-Without the collection date and time, it is not possible to determine if your water sample can be tested within the holding time, and your sample will be rejected
+Testing methods have a U.S. EPA maximum allowable holding time from the time your water sample was collected until the time testing begins.
+Without the collection date and time, it is not possible to determine if your water sample can be tested within the holding time, and your sample will not be accepted for testing.

 -